Andreev Reflection in the Quantum Hall Regime at an Al/InAs Junction on a Cleaved Edge

-In summary, using cleaved edge overgrowth, we have successfully fabricated a clean Al/InAs junction that is virtually barrier-free.
-Bias spectroscopy in the QH regime reveals a clear bias dependence indicating the superconducting gap up to 4.8~T, a behavior not previously observed in junctions along a single edge.
-The reduced downstream resistance inside the superconducting gap indicates an electron-hole conversion probability that consistently exceeds 50\%.
-Our results, obtained in a unique regime characterized by a clean junction, a much smaller superconducting gap, and a narrow superconducting electrode (less than the coherence length), excluding vortices, open a new avenue for both theoretical and experimental studies toward engineered topological superconductivity.
+In summary, using cleaved edge overgrowth, we have successfully fabricated a clean, virtually barrier-free Al/InAs junction that operates in the QH regime.
+Thanks to the high interface quality, we observed the opening of a superconducting gap in bias spectroscopy up to 4.8~T in the QH regime---a behavior previously unseen in junctions along a single edge.
+The reduced downstream resistance within the superconducting gap indicates an electron-hole Andreev conversion probability consistently exceeding 50\%.
+Our results, obtained in a unique setup where the 2DES is directly edge-contacted by a superconducting electrode narrower than the coherence length, are expected to stimulate further theoretical investigations into the processes involved in Andreev conversion.
+Our demonstration of an epitaxial S/QH junction utilizing Al, a significantly cleaner superconductor, opens new avenues for exploring non-Abelian quasiparticles, with substantial implications for both experimental and theoretical advancements in nanoscience.

 The authors thank H. Murofushi for device processing, M. Imai for drawing support, H. Kamata for measurement advice, and T. Wakamura for discussions on Andreev reflection data.